“The Centre is a place where I am treated like a human being”

 We operate a safe, welcoming space that is open to all comers, based on principles of support and mutual respect.
-It is a place to make and meet friends, and relax with hot drinks and food, in comfort; for some clients, it is the only meal they will have that day.
+We believe in supporting the whole person, attending to emotional, physical, social and intellectual wellbeing.

 “To me, this centre is like a family home, because when I come here every day I feel relax”